kronosta/y1-language/DOCUMENTATION.md

 and not at the define.
 This means that `?!2?!` can be used to encode `?2?`, for example.

 #### `?Call <name> !!arg1!!arg2!!arg3!!etc.`
 Calls the long macro with the name.
-Currently it is not possible to encode `!!` in a parameter, or `!` at the beginning or end of a parameter.
-I plan to fix this with grave escapes in the parameters.
+Grave escapes are supported for inserting exclamation points.

 #### `?DefineShort <name> <content>`
 Defines a short macro.
+They have the same `?n?` substitution and can be called with `[[name !!arg1!!arg2!!etc.]]`.
+Grave escapes are supported for inserting exclamation points.
-They have the same `?n?` substitution and can be called with `[[name !!arg1!!arg2!!etc.]]` Note that short macro calls cannot be deferred with `?Defer`, and the substitution applies immediately across the entire remaining code, including within strings and comments.
+Note that short macro calls cannot be deferred with `?Defer`, and the substitution applies immediately across the entire remaining code, including within strings and comments.